Phunky/scrape-channel-listings/README.md

 - Parallel scraping with configurable concurrency
 - Performance monitoring and statistics
 - Error handling and detailed logging
+- JSON output by default
-- JSON output for each provider
+- Optional file output for each provider
 - Individual provider scraping support

 ## Prerequisites